-To the Shareholders of Lincoln Mining Corporation
+To the Shareholders of Lincoln Mining Corp.

-We have audited the accompanying consolidated financial statements of Lincoln Mining Corporation, which comprise the consolidated statements of financial position as at December 31, 2016 and 2015 and the consolidated statements of income and comprehensive income, cash flows, and changes in shareholders' deficiency for the years then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying consolidated financial statements of Lincoln Mining Corp., which comprise the consolidated statements of financial position as at December 31, 2017 and 2016 and the consolidated statements of income (loss) and comprehensive income (loss), cash flows, and changes in shareholders' deficiency for the years then ended, and a summary of significant accounting policies and other explanatory information.

-Management's Responsibility for the consolidated Financial Statements
+Management's Responsibility for the Consolidated Financial Statements